Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 The BPT map of the galaxy reveals LINER emission in the core and prominent SF within both the outer and inner nuclear rings.
 The region between the rings, where signatures of extended shocks are seen both in velocity residual and velocity difference maps, shows a contribution from composite emission, indicating the complex interaction of a high-energy mechanism there.
 Outside the rings, there is composite emission with a strong contribution from SF; the SF is particularly strong where clumpy \ha emission is seen.
 Additionally, outside the rings, there is a contribution from LINER emission in the regions where enhanced velocity dispersions are seen.

-NGC\,5248 exhibits compelling signatures of extended shocks propagating from larger radii to its innermost regions, exhibiting large deprojected residual velocity amplitudes, as identified through various applied methodologies.
-These signatures of extended shocks are particularly pronounced and align very well with the expected LOS velocity residual patterns shown in \citet{Davies_09}.
+As outlined in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}, NGC\,5248 exhibits compelling signatures of extended shocks, with coherent structures extending from large radii towards the innermost regions.
+These structures span several kiloparsecs and show large deprojected residual velocity magnitudes of up to $\sim$60\kms (see also Table\,\ref{tab:galaxies_shock_classes}), as identified through the different methodologies applied in this work.
+The extended shock signatures are particularly pronounced and show strong agreement with the expected line-of-sight velocity residual patterns presented by \citet{Davies_09}.